eraander/Tensorflow-NMT-Tutorial-PTB/README.md

 - Run *preprocess.py* first, followed by *postprocess.py*.
 Because of incompatibility issues, please use Python 3.6 and TensorFlow 1.12.0 (do not use TensorFlow 2.0).

 ### Notes ###
-For more information, please see the enclosed write-up.
+For more information, please see the enclosed write-up (pa4_report.pdf).